Fernando Filoni

-Fernando Filoni (born 15 April 1946) is a cardinal prelate of the Roman Catholic Church who serves as Grand Master of the Equestrian Order of the Holy Sepulchre.
+Fernando Filoni (born 15 April 1946) is an Italian cardinal of the Catholic Church who serves as Grand Master of the Equestrian Order of the Holy Sepulchre.
 He was Prefect of the Congregation for the Evangelization of Peoples from 2011 to 2019.
 He is an expert in Chinese affairs and on the Middle East.

 Education and early diplomatic work

 Filoni was born in Manduria near Taranto, Italy.
-He entered the seminary and earned doctorates in Philosophy and in Canon Law from the Pontifical Lateran University.
+He entered the seminary and earned doctorates in philosophy and in canon law from the Pontifical Lateran University.
 He was ordained a priest on 3 July 1970.
-He served in the Nunciatures of Sri Lanka from 1981 until 1983, Iran from 1983 to 1985, Brazil from 1989 to 1992 and the Philippines from 1992 until 2000.
+He served in the nunciatures of Sri Lanka from 1981 until 1983, Iran from 1983 to 1985, Brazil from 1989 to 1992 and the Philippines from 1992 until 2000.
 Although formally assigned to the Apostolic Nunciature to the Philippines, he was based in Hong Kong.
-During this time Archbishop Filoni was Pope John Paul II's bridge to China's bishops, official and non-official Churches and bishops, in the hope of reconciling them to the Holy See.
+During this time Filoni was Pope John Paul II's bridge to China's bishops, official and non-official Churches and bishops, in the hope of reconciling them to the Holy See.

 Apostolic Nuncio

 Pope John Paul II appointed Filoni as apostolic nuncio to Iraq and Jordan on 17 January 2001, naming him titular Archbishop of Volturnum.
 He received episcopal consecration from Pope John Paul II on 19 March 2001.
 He chose Lumen Gentium Christus as his episcopal motto.

-Archbishop Filoni defended the freedom of the Catholic Church in Iraq under the regime of Saddam Hussein and – in line with the Pope's position – opposed the US invasion of the country in 2003.
+Filoni defended the freedom of the Catholic Church in Iraq under the regime of Saddam Hussein and – in line with the Pope's position – opposed the US invasion of the country in 2003.
 He remained in Baghdad as American bombs fell, which he called "nothing exceptional".
 When Mario Vargas Llosa visited him in Baghdad in 2003, he described Filoni as "small, astute, tough as nails, talkative and an expert on emergencies", who described sadly how, just as predicted, it was "incredibly difficult to administer the peace".
 After the fall of Saddam he recognized the new-found freedom enjoyed by the people, but he warned against the lack of security and the slow development of the economy.
 He expressed mixed feelings towards the new constitution, which he described as both a "positive step towards normalization in the country" and "contradictory in some areas", and supported the peaceful coexistence between Christians and Muslims.

 He came close to being killed in Baghdad on 1 February 2006, when a car bomb exploded next to the nunciature.
 He served in Iraq and Jordan until 25 February 2006 when he was named Apostolic Nuncio to the Philippines.